Mikeq0621/COSI166_team11/docs/CHALLENGES_ACCOMPLIMENTS.md

 # More Accomplishments
  * Being able to send notifications and emails to user/hosts
  * Being able to utlize GeoCoder to get user/host locations
+ * Converting the user/host address to longitude and latitude, and searching based on real address distance
  * Being able to implement a review/rating system for hosts

 # Minor Challenges